Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

-Due to the power efficiency requirements, the artificial noise-aided transmission has not received so much attention in recent standards.
-Also, establishing a private noiseless channel to feedback the complete output of Bob's channel to Alice's encoder imposes a tremendous delay and processing overload on the higher layers of large cooperative networks.
-Therefore, we focus on the standard version of the ISI-WTC (with neither feedback nor additional artificial noise) as it requires few assumptions and consequently is more practically relevant.
+Due to power efficiency requirements, artificial-noise-aided communication has not received too much attention in recent technologies.
+Also, establishing a private noiseless channel to feed back the complete output of Bob's channel to Alice's encoder imposes a tremendous delay and processing overload on the higher layers of large cooperative networks.
+Hence, we focus on the standard version of ISI-WTCs (with neither feedback nor additional artificial noise), as it requires few assumptions and consequently is more practically relevant.

-In terms of the main focus of this paper, estimation of the secrecy capacity of a finite-state wiretap channel is considered in~\cite{5351376}\footnote{{The finite-state wiretap channel is defined as a wiretap channel where Bob and Eve observe the input source through two distinct FSMCs.}}.
-The problem formulation in~\cite{5351376} resembles the general assumptions of discrete-memoryless wiretap channels~\cite{1055892}, where Eve's channel is assumed to be noisier than Bob's channel.
-However, as we discuss in this paper, these assumptions are invalid for ISI channels (and generally, for FSMCs) due to a non-flat frequency response of these channels.
-Another issue in~\cite{5351376} corresponds to the employed approximating function for the secure information rate.
-In particular, the gradient of the approximating function is not the same as the gradient of the secure information rate at a given operating point, which leads to an inaccurate search direction and eventually makes the algorithm unstable.
+In terms of the main focus of this paper, estimating the secrecy capacity of a finite-state wiretap channel was already considered in~\cite{5351376}.\footnote{Note that in~\cite{5351376} a finite-state wiretap channel is defined to be a wiretap channel where Bob and Eve observe the input source through two distinct FSMCs.} However, the channel setup and the approach to estimate the secrecy capacity in~\cite{5351376} have the following limitations.
+Firstly, the assumptions for the channel setup in~\cite{5351376} resemble the general assumptions for memoryless wiretap channels as in~\cite{1055892}, where Eve's channel is assumed to be noisier than Bob's channel.
+However, as we will show, these assumptions are inadequate for ISI channels (and more generally, for FSMCs) due to the non-flat frequency responses of these channels.
+Secondly, the gradient of the function that is used for approximating the secure rate function is usually not the same as the gradient of the secure rate function at a given operating point.
+This issue leads to an inaccurate search direction and eventually makes the algorithm unstable.